seanstrom/Essays/importance-of-values.md

 addTitle = (t) -> (p) -> person p.age, "#{t} #{p.name}"
 ```

-Here we've created the functions `addTitle` and `ageBy` which are functions that return other functions.
+Here we've created the functions `ageBy` and `addTitle` which are functions that return other functions.
 This is useful for when I want to set defaults for the composing functions that take in a `person` value.
-For example, if I wanted to age a `person` value by one year, and didn't want to hardcode into my function the number `1`.
+For example, if I wanted to age a `person` by one year, and didn't want to hardcode into my function the number `1`.
 The same notion applies to the `addTitle` function.
 The concept can be explained in more depth, but the gist here is to use the more abstract functions to build simpler, composable functions.

 ```coffeescript
 addMr  = addTitle 'Mr.'